 Recurring Fair Value Measurements

 The carrying value of the Company's financial assets and financial liabilities is their cost, which may differ from fair value.
-The carrying value of cash held as demand deposits, money market and certificates of deposit, marketable investments, accounts receivable, accounts payable, and accrued liabilities approximated their fair value.
+The carrying value of accounts receivable, accounts payable, and accrued liabilities approximated their fair value.